ryangchung2/ICS3U-Learning-Guide-3-Pybadge/README.md

 # Ghost Dodge!
-This is a repository for the game "Ghost Dodge!", made for the third learning guide of the ICS3U course Each lesson folder includes a different version of the code, corresponding to the lesson in the website below: https://sites.google.com/mths.ca/ics3u-learningguide/home
+This is a repository for the game "Ghost Dodge!", made for the third learning guide of the ICS3U course.
+Each lesson folder includes a different version of the code, corresponding to the lesson in the website below: https://sites.google.com/mths.ca/ics3u-learningguide/home